stormshadow3000/renamebot/README.md

 # renamebot
-its just a rename bot repo \nwhich is a noob repo cuz i am a noob
+print("its just a rename bot repo \nwhich is a noob repo cuz i am a noob")